-Breakthrough bleeding is a common side effect of birth control pills.
-It’s especially common in the first three months of using hormonal birth control.
-It may also happen after you switch to a different type of contraceptive or to a pill with a different estrogen dose.
+Breakthrough bleeding is a common side effect of birth control.
+It’s especially common in the first 3 months of using hormonal contraceptives.
+It can also occur after you switch from one type of birth control to another, or from one pill to another with a different estrogen dose.

-A few factors can lead to breakthrough bleeding when you’re on the pill, including the type of pill you use and other medications you may be taking.
+A few factors can lead to breakthrough bleeding when you’re taking birth control, including the type of contraceptive you use and other medications you may be taking.

 Combination pills are the most commonly used type of oral contraceptive.
 They contain synthetic forms of the hormones progestin and estrogen.

 These pills are available in different cycle lengths that determine how often you get your period.
 Cycles range from 28 days to months, depending on the type you choose.

 Lower doses of estrogen are associated with more episodes of bleeding.